Sustainability Pages

 Part of CIB’s business strategy is to strengthen the corporate segment’s market position by acquiring new customers and increasing business volumes.
 By upgrading the corporate internet banking and front-end system and by simplifying processes, the aim is for SME and large corporate customers to execute an increased proportion of their payment, deposit and currency transactions at CIB.
 There is also a major emphasis on strengthening treasury and documentary services.
 In addition to the above CIB wants to further exploit synergies with its Parent Company, Intesa Sanpaolo, in order to strengthen its presence in the multinational corporate sector.

-We strive to minimise the adverse environmental and social impacts of our products and services.
+CIB strive to reduce the adverse environmental and social impacts of it’s products and services.

 - Risk management processes